Getting started with Scai

 To connect to a new data source, follow these steps:

-: the vendor of the database you are trying to connect to.
-All the supported vendors will be shown in the version of ScaiPlatform you are using, e.g. MySQL, PostgreSQL, Redshift, H2, SqlServer, etc.name
+• vendor: the vendor of the database you are trying to connect to.
+All the supported vendors will be shown in the version of ScaiPlatform you are using, e.g. MySQL, PostgreSQL, Redshift, H2, SqlServer, etc.

-- whether the source is shared with the users or not.
+• shared - whether the source is shared with the users (true) or not (false).
 If the source is shared with other users, make sure to restrict table and column visibility, otherwise all the other users will be able to see all the source data

 Troubleshooting the connection to the data source